moiseevigor/email2db-php/README.md

 # Email2DB

-Email2DB intends to convert the email schema into the relational schema
+Email2DB parses the email schema into the relational schema.

 ## Installation procedure

+We assume the Ubuntu 12.04 and later here on.

-### System level installation procedure
+### System-wide installation procedure

 Install IMAP extension